Jesus said, ‘Let the little children come to me, for the kingdom of heaven belongs to such as these.’

-There were now 80 children in the school under the headmistress have a peek at this site Miss Ward.
+There were now 80 children in the school under the headmistress Miss Ward.
 However an HMI report warned that standards should be improved; there was therefore no merit grant, but a fine was not imposed because of epidemic sickness during the year.
 It was stated that the school was ‘doing but little work in the cause of education’.
 However, strict discipline was shown the following year when a girl was detected pilfering from the infant mistress’s desk and was taken away from the school with her sister by their parents.
 The school saved its grant although there were poor reports during the following years, with the standard still only fair and arithmetic was a particular problem.
 One of the infants’ rooms was declared unfit, which led to overcrowding and threats from the Board of Education to withhold the grant.
-The standard of the girls’ school improved with the appointment of Discover More Miss Collis as headmistress in 1888 and, when she resigned owing to ill health in 1900, she was given a parting gift ‘in acknowledgement of her valuable services’ of £5 – equivalent to one month’s pay!
+The standard of the girls’ school improved with the appointment of Miss Collis as headmistress in 1888 and, when she resigned owing to ill health in 1900, she was given a parting gift ‘in acknowledgement of her valuable services’ of £5 – equivalent to one month’s pay!
 Miss Ada Robinson was appointed in her place, causing some confusion as another Miss Robinson was her assistant until both resigned in 1903.
 Miss Margaret Alice Bailey then took over with Miss Reid as head of the infants.

 An 1870 classroom scene.